-In this section, we study {\prob{Possible Winner}} and {\prob{Necessary Winner}} for TSMR.
-Bredereck~et~al.~\cite{DBLP:journals/jair/BredereckCNW17} showed that except {\prob{Necessary Winner}} for the successive rule which is polynomial-time solvable, other cases of the two problems for the successive and the amendment rules are computationally hard ({\nphns} for {\prob{Possible Winner}} and {\conphns} for {\prob{Necessary Winner}}).
-We show below that TSMR behaves the same as the successive rule in terms of their complexity of determining necessary and possible winners, though the proofs for these results for the two rules are different.
+This section studies the {\prob{Possible Winner}} and the {\prob{Necessary Winner}} problems.
+Bredereck~et~al.~\cite{DBLP:journals/jair/BredereckCNW17} showed that, except for {\prob{Necessary Winner-Successive}}, which is polynomial-time solvable, other cases for the amendment rule and the successive rule are computationally hard ({\nphns} for {\prob{Possible Winner}} and {\conphns} for {\prob{Necessary Winner}}).
+We prove TSMR matches successive rule complexity for these problems.

 We first present the result for \prob{Possible Winner}, then \prob{Necessary Winner}, and finally analyze two parameters measuring input incompleteness.